JulietaStorino/Synthetic-Patient-Generation/README.md

 # Synthetic-Patient-Generation 🇪🇸

-This repository contains a Python script (`generator.py`) that generates synthetic information for Spanish residents, including names, surnames, birthdates, addresses, emails, and phone numbers.
-The generated information is saved in text files within the `data/` directory.
+This repository contains a Python script (`main.py`) that generates synthetic information for Spanish residents, including names, surnames, birthdates, addresses, emails, and phone numbers.
+The generated information is saved in text files within the output directory.

 ## Files

-- `generator.py`: Main script that generates the synthetic information.
+- `main.py`: The main script that generates synthetic information.
+- `data`: A directory that contains data used for generating synthetic information.
+- `generator`: A directory that contains the functions for generating different parts of the synthetic information.
+- `utils`: A directory that contains utility functions.
-- `data/`: Directory where the generated text files are stored.
+- `output`: A directory where the generated files are saved.
-- `README.md`: This repository description file.
+- `README.md`: This file.
+- `LICENSE`: The license file.

 ## Usage